 By deploying YST’s internet-based ‘travel assistant’ RLWC2021 organisers will be able to manage people-flow and travel demand, creating an example of best practice in post-pandemic event management and ensuring delivery of a world-class spectator experience.

 RLWC2021 fans to enjoy a World Class visitor experience

-With 32 teams competing in Men’s, Women’s and Wheelchair competitions across 18 host cities this October and November, Rugby League World Cup 2021 will be one of the UK’s largest sports events this year.
+With 32 teams competing in Men’s, Women’s and Wheelchair competitions across 18 host cities in October and November 2022, Rugby League World Cup 2021 will be one of the UK’s largest sports events this year.

-The free-to-use Rugby League World Cup Travel Assistant, which will be accessible on rlwc2021.com from desktop and on mobile devices (live from later this summer), will be available to everyone.
+The free-to-use Rugby League World Cup Travel Assistant, which will be accessible on rlwc2021.com from desktop and on mobile devices (live from spring 2022), will be available to everyone.

 There is nothing to download and fans can make more sustainable and cost-effective travel choices by combining their journey preferences with bespoke routing to host venues.
 The travel assistant service includes parking options for those who need to drive (not available in Google), tailored last-mile directions, and local walking routes.
 It combines this information to give fans an optimised travel plan with exclusive real-time updates to create the ultimate world-class match-day experience, starting from the moment they plan their trip.

 Chris Thompson, YST’s Chief Executive, said, “We’re thrilled to be powering personalised travel for RLWC2021 fans.
-The Rugby League World Cup is the first major international team sports tournament hosted exclusively in England since the start of the pandemic.
+The Rugby League World Cup will be one of the first major international team sports tournament hosted exclusively in England since the pandemic.
 It’s a chance to demonstrate that the UK can ‘bounce back’ and give visitors to venues and events assurance of safe journeys and an even better experience than before.”